johnniewalker/lampxyz/README.md

 ####### archive

- Move atomic logs to here to allow the inbox to be cleared regulary.
+ Move atomic logs to here to allow the atomic log inbox to be cleared regulary while allowing us to keep a record of outstanding issues.

 ####### inbox

  The application writes `atomic logs` to here.
-The *`atomic log` browser* can look in here for latest logs.
+The *atomic log browser* can look in here for latest logs.

 ##### cache/